rrobayna/dotfiles/README.md

 ./bootstrap brew
 ```

-This will install Homebrew if it's not already installed and install all the packages listed in the main Brewfile.
+This will install Homebrew and all the packages listed in the main Brewfile.

-To install the additional packages listed in Brewfile.home just run:
+To install brew packages manually run:

 ```bash
 brew bundle osx/Brewfile.home